-Opening dates for 2018 are every Friday, Saturday and Sunday from Friday 30th March until the Sunday 30th September 11am – 5pm (last entry 4pm).
+Opening dates for 2018 are Friday, Saturdays and Sundays (plus Bank Holiday Mondays) from Friday 30th March until the Sunday 30th September 11am – 5pm (last entry 4pm).

 *Please note that the gardens will be closed to visitors on 27-29th July and 17-19th August 2018 due to private events.*

 Entry £5 per adult / children free (when accompanied with a paying adult).